AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-embedshare.md

  </tbody>
 </table>

-Example - to set the custom size input fields to have a one pixel grey border, margin, padding and be 70 pixels wide:
+Example - to set the custom size input fields to have a one pixel grey border, margin, padding, and be 70 pixels wide:

 ```
 .s7smartcropvideoviewer .s7embeddialog .s7dialogcustomsize {